 How to make Achari Chicken

 The method that I use for my chicken pickle curry is very similar to most curries that I cook.
 Apart from marinating the poultry before cooking, every other step is pretty much standard.

 Firstly, you want to make your spices mix by putting all your spices powder and the salt together.
 Take a few teaspoons of this spice powder mixture and stir in ¼ cup of natural yoghurt to make the marinade.

-Place the chicken pieces in the yoghurt and ensure all are coated well with the spicy yoghurt.
-Set aside and let it marinate while you get on with other things.
+Place the chicken pieces in the spicy yoghurt to marinate while you get on with other things.

 Then add the remaining spice powder into your onions.
 Let it cook further until it releases its intoxicating aroma.
 Next, you add in the tomatoes and continue cooking until you get a smooth curry sauce.
 Just make sure you keep checking and mashing the tomatoes.
 So it doesn’t get burned at the bottom of the pan.